osism/ansible-collection-commons/roles/operator/README.rst

 Encrypted password string to set for the operator user (optional).

+.. zuul:rolevar:: operator_password_root

+Encrypted password string to set for the root user (optional).

 .. warning::
    Use "mkpasswd --method=sha-512" to generate an encrypted password.
    Do not set this variable to a clear-text password.